-Samsung Galaxy S 4 to include quad-core Snapdragon 600 processor in U.S., says QualcommAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 to include quad-core Snapdragon 600 processor in U.S., says QualcommAlex Wagner - Editorial Director of News and Content

 When Samsung officially took the wraps off of the Galaxy S 4 last night, it revealed that some models of its new flagship will come to market with either a 1.6GHz octa-core processor made by Samsung or an unspecified 1.9GHz quad-core processor, depending on the market.
 Now a Qualcomm spokesperson has shed a bit of light on the matter, telling Android Central that the U.S. versions of the Galaxy S 4 will ship with the quad-core Snapdragon 600 chip that the company first revealed at CES in January.